jeffwhelpley/preboot-old/README.md

 var clientCode = preboot(prebootOptions);
 ```

-Finally, once your client-side web app is "alive" it must send a signal
+Finally, once your client-side web app is "alive" it has to tell preboot that it is OK
-to preboot so preboot can start replaying events:
+to replay events.

 ```
-window.document.dispatchEvent(new Event('BootstrapComplete'));
+preboot.done();
 ```

 ## Examples